-2019/20 2020/21 2021/22 2022/23 2023/24 Total number of registered food businesses 1,184 1,119 1,190 1,177 1,164 Programmed and unplanned inspections and audits completed (excluding low risk self-assessment questionnaires) 495 187 438 502 462 Number of food hygiene interventions due at 1st April of the following year (including overdue but excluding unplanned that arise in the year) 483 531 659 559 528
+2020/21 2021/22 2022/23 2023/24 2024/25 Total number of registered food businesses 1,119 1,190 1,177 1,164 1,181 Programmed and unplanned inspections and audits completed (excluding low risk self- assessment questionnaires) 187 438 502 462 511 Number of food hygiene interventions due at 1 st April of the following year (including overdue but excluding unplanned that arise in the year) 531 659 559 528 449

 - 2.21 The national food hygiene rating scheme web site requires regular updating following inspections to reflect the results of the visit.
 In addition, requests from food business operators for re-visits (with the intention of achieving an improved food hygiene rating) and appeals against food hygiene ratings generates some added work for the team.
-In 2023/24 there were 19 revisits requested and 7 appeals against a rating given in the year.
-Of the appeals, 6 ratings were improved and 1 was maintained. - 2.22 Maintaining an acceptable health and safety service, in accordance with the Health and Safety Executive's National Local Authority Enforcement Code, remains a priority area for the team.
-However, this will continue to prove difficult to achieve in 2024/25 due to the food hygiene inspection recovery programme
+In 2024/25 there were 12 revisits requested, and 2 appeals adjudicated against a rating given.
+Of the requested revisits 11 had improved and in one case the rating remained the same.
+Of the appeals, in all cases the ratings were improved. - 2.22 Maintaining an acceptable health and safety service, in accordance with the Health and Safety Executive's National Local Authority Enforcement Code, remains a priority area for the team.
+However, this will continue to prove difficult to achieve in 2025/26 due to the food hygiene intervention programme.

-2.23 Performance for 2023/24
+2.23 Performance for 2024/25